-In Australia, your legal obligations while bankrupt will depend a lot on your circumstances.
+In Western Australia, your legal obligations while bankrupt will depend a lot on your circumstances.
 You will be required to supply evidence, income and paperwork.
-An annual survey will need to be completed outlining your actions during each year and as long as you remain compliant and complete all documentation your bankruptcy will only last three years.
+An annual survey will need to be completed outlining your actions throughout each year and as long as you stay compliant and complete all documentation your bankruptcy will only last 3 years.

-For more information on how we can help you call Bankruptcy Experts on 1300 795 575.
+To find out more on how we can assist you call Bankruptcy Perth on 1300 795 575.

 68. Will All of My Debts Get Removed?

 69. I Have A Large ATO Debt Can I Still Go Bankrupt?